QuentinAd/genai-system/README.md

 5. Update documentation for any new features
 6. Submit pull requests for review

+Always verify that [AGENTS.md](AGENTS.md) and [.github/copilot-instructions.md](.github/copilot-instructions.md) are up to date, especially if you are a generative AI agent.
 For more detailed information about individual components, refer to the README files in each service directory.